wp-plugins/my-media-category/readme.txt

 == Description ==

-Taxonomy In media Library provides better support for media and attachments in WordPress versions before WordPress 4.2.2+.
+Taxonomy In media Library provides better support for media and attachments in WordPress.

-In versions of WordPress subsequent to 4.2.2 it just registers 'media_category' and 'attachment_tag' taxonomies.

 == Installation ==